RT en Français

 RT en Français, also known as RT France between December 2017 to April 2023, is the French version of the Russian state-controlled news channel RT, funded by the Russian government.
 Before the production activities relocated to Moscow in April 2023, The channel was based in the Paris suburb of Boulogne-Billancourt.
 Similar to other RT channels, the accuracy and objectivity of RT France's information was regularly questioned.
+It was banned after Russia's invasion of Ukraine.

 History

 RT revealed in late 2015 it was planning to develop a network for the French-speaking audience in countries such as France, Belgium and Switzerland.
 The channel was launched on December 18, 2017, broadcasting in France, Belgium, Canada, Switzerland and the Mediterranean.
 The channel, like other RT channels, cycled around 30 minutes of news and 30 minutes of other features, 24/7, and was able to provide rolling coverage on breaking news events when warranted.

 Following the beginning of the 2022 Russian invasion of Ukraine, RT France's activities were banned in the European Union and in Canada.
 However, the channel continued to broadcast online and via the Russian satellite Ekspress AM8, which covers EMEA countries.

 On 8 March 2022, RT France challenged the EU ban of its activities in the General Court of the Court of Justice of the European Union.
 After refusing to "urgently" consider the case on 30 March, the General Court dismissed the case on 27 July 2022, ruling that the ban against RT was justified.

 In January 2023, following the freezing of their bank accounts by the Direction générale du Trésor, its president Xenia Fedorova announced the closure of the French branch of the channel.
 The last news bulletin live from Boulogne-Billancourt was broadcast on 19 January 2023, before the channel began to rebroadcast archived programs throughout the day.
+Fedorova was expelled from France in July 2026.